t-khan-k/angular-listview/README.md

 # tk-list-view

 ## Description
-Minimalistic ListView control for AngularJS.
+Minimalistic load-on-demand behaviour ListView control for AngularJS.
 Tried to mimic the ListView controls we have in XML/XAML.
 It uses custom directive for repeating elements instead of ng-repeat, which may be faster than ng-repeat (performance test needed).
-Builtin load-on-demand behaviour is implemented in control.
 The concept is to only have those items in DOM that are currently on the viewport.
-So in case of 100 or 100k elements in an array it only add those items in DOM that can be seen.\n
+So in case of 100 or 100k elements in an array, it only add those items in DOM that can be seen.

 Features include:<br/>
 1. load-on-demand behaviour<br/>